 By Melissa Schill

 The percentage of homeschooled students has doubled since 1999 according to the latest report released by the National Center for Education Statistics.
-As of 2016, there are an estimated 1.69 million students being educated at home, just under 4 percent of students in the United States.
+There are an estimated 1.69 million students being educated at home as of 2016.
+That is just under 4 percent of students in the United States.
 In 1999, only 1 percent of the student population was homeschooled.

 The motivation behind why parents choose to homeschool their children varies.
 For some children with special learning or behavioral needs, home education allows the parent to work intensively and individually with their child, catering to their specific needs.
 For other parents, homeschooling allows them to provide religious or moral instruction the child might not otherwise receive at school.

-In a study of 7300 adults that grew up being homeschooled, 95% indicated that they are glad they were homeschooled.
-74% are homeschooling their own children.
+In a study of 7300 adults, 95 percent indicated that they are glad they were homeschooled.
+74 percent are homeschooling their own children.

 Despite the increasing popularity of home education, there is still apprehension surrounding it.
 Homeschool has been a source of contention amidst policy makers and parents alike since its rise to prominence in the 1970s.
 Primary concerns typically include social skill development and curriculum legitimacy.
-In a Gallup poll, 14% of responders indicated that based on what they knew or had heard, they considered a homeschool education to be “poor.”
-30% of responders considered a homeschool education “only fair.”
+In a Gallup poll, 14 percent of responders indicated that based on what they knew or had heard, they considered a homeschool education to be “poor.”
+30 percent of responders considered a homeschool education “only fair.”

 The resounding question is this: does homeschool effectively prepare students for the “real world?”